sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 >Wondering how _Service URL_, _Application ID_ & _Destination Name_ were populated?
 As part of [enabled Mobile Services](fiori-ios-hcpms-setup) tutorial, you created a destination `mobileservices_cf` in Cloud Platform Cockpit, SAP Web IDE fetches all these details based on this destination.
 ![MDK](img_0031.1.png)

->You can look in SAP Cloud Platform Mobile Services Cockpit for the destination belongs to the MDK app by clicking on **Connectivity** feature.
+>You can look in SAP Cloud Platform Mobile Services Cockpit for the destination belongs to the MDK app by clicking on **Mobile Connectivity** feature.
 ![MDK](img_0032.png)

 >More details on _Sample Back End_ is available in [help documentation](https://help.sap.com/viewer/468990a67780424a9e66eb096d4345bb/Cloud/en-US/1c2e51a24361487f8b0649702d59dd0f.html).